 Autonomous vessel technology is making news headlines around the world for its role in helping to revolutionize the maritime industry, especially in the shipping sector.
-It’s easy to see why – some reports, like McKinsey’s, predict that within 50 years there will be 50,000-TEU autonomous ships hauling two to five times the amount of cargo today.
+It’s easy to see why – some reports, like McKinsey’s, predict that within 50 years there will be more than 50,000 autonomous ships hauling two to five times the amount of cargo today.
 While exciting, this type of buzz doesn’t reflect the full spectrum of what’s possible across other maritime industries.

 Among the sectors that will benefit from advancements in autonomous surface vessel technology is the marine spill response and recovery industry.
 According to the U.S. Department of Energy, this critical segment annually responds to and cleans up 1.3 million gallons of petroleum spilled into U.S. waters alone from vessels and pipelines.
 Autonomous technology has the power to not only help prevent vessel accidents that can lead to spills, but can also facilitate better preparedness; aid in safer, more efficient clean-ups; and provide more meaningful, post-event learnings.

 Read on to learn more about these oil-spill response benefits.

 It is widely recognized that human error is the number one causal factor in maritime incidents, including those that lead to marine oil spills.
 But what if these human risks – miscalculations, tiredness, inattentiveness, distraction and others – could be mitigated?